 Updated: February 14, 2020 03:48 PM

-"Both the leadership of the college more widely and I as your college president have an absolute and unwavering commitment to equity, diversity, and inclusion," said Brockport President Heidi McPherson in an e-mail sent to students.
+"Both the leadership of the college more widely and I as your college president have an absolute and unwavering commitment to equity, diversity, and inclusion," she wrote.
 She added that she cannot directly address personnel matters.

 Copyright 2020 - WHEC-TV, LLC A Hubbard Broadcasting Company